What is the game of tiddlywinks all about?

 What is a wink, and what is a tiddly?

 A tiddly is part of the scoring system for the game of tiddlywinks.
 Tiddly points are counted for each color wink played.
-Each wink of the color in the pot is worth 3 tiddlies, and each played wink on the mat is worth 1 tiddly.
+Each wink of the color in the pot is worth 3 tiddlies, and each unsquopped played wink on the mat is worth 1 tiddly.
 Each unplayed wink (in other words, never played from its original position behind the baseline corner of the mat) is worth 0 tiddlies.
 All of the tiddlies for the winks of the color are added, and are used to determine the ranking of the wink’s color in the final match scoring of the game.
 The wink color with the most tiddlies is awarded 4 match points, the next 2 match points, the third 1 match point, and the fourth 0 match points.
-If the game ends in a pot-out (one color having shot all of its winks into the cup), then a point is transferred to the winning pair.
+If the game ends in a pot-out (one color having shot all of its winks into the cup), then a point is transferred to the winning side.

 Who plays tiddlywinks?

 The modern competitive tournament game of tiddlywinks has been played since 1955 when it was established at Cambridge University in England.
 Since then, an entire history of universities, colleges, club teams, and others have competed in the game.
 In the UK over the years, tiddlywinks has been played by winkers at Cambridge University, Oxford University, York University, University of London, Manchester University, St. Andrew’s University, and many other universities and upper middle schools.
 In the US, tiddlywinks has been played by winkers at Cornell University, MIT, Harvard, Ithaca High School, Boston University, and club teams.
-In Canada, tiddlywinks has been played by winkers at University of Toronto, Waterloo University, Waterloo Lutheran University, and club teams.
+In Canada, tiddlywinks has been played by winkers at University of Toronto, Waterloo University, Waterloo Lutheran University, Carleton University, and club teams.

 I want to start playing winks.
 What equipment do I need?